Redefining the Mechanical Engineer's Role With Cognitive Design

 What's actually needed: Manufacturing-driven design that evaluates producibility across die casting, machining, injection molding, and additive manufacturing simultaneously—before engineers invest weeks refining a geometry that can't be economically produced.

 What's actually needed: Transparent algorithms with clear input-output relationships.
 Full parameter control.
-Auditable design logic that supports certification documentation and enables genuine engineering understanding.
+Auditable design logic that supports certification documentation.

 What's actually needed: Clean CAD output directly from optimization.
 Fully parametric workflows where requirement changes propagate automatically through the entire design chain without manual reconstruction.